-This paper is concerned with the Crepant Resolution Conjecture for Donaldson-Thomas (DT) invariants as stated by Bryan-Cadman-Young \cite[Conjectures 1 and 2]{crc}.
-The goal is to understand the relationship between the DT invariants of a CY3 orbifold $\orb{X}$, satisfying the hard Lefschetz condition, and the DT invariants of a natural crepant resolution $Y \to X$ of its coarse moduli space $X$.
-Concretely \eqref{star}, we relate counting invariants of $\orb{X}$ and $Y$.
-The proof employs a derived equivalence between $\orb{X}$ and $Y$ (worked out in \cite{chentseng}), which is a ``global'' version of the McKay correspondence of Bridgeland-King-Reid \cite{bkr}.
+This paper is concerned with the \emph{crepant resolution conjecture} for Donaldson-Thomas (DT) invariants as stated in \cite[Conjectures 1 and 2]{crc}.
+Our goal is to give a full proof of Conjecture 2 and a conditional proof of Conjecture 1.
+We also prove of a variant of Conjecture 1 for ``partial'' DT invariants.

+The goal of these conjectures is to pin down the relationship between the DT invariants of a CY3 orbifold $\orb{X}$, satisfying the hard Lefschetz condition, and the DT invariants of a natural crepant resolution $Y \to X$ of its coarse moduli space $X$.
+Concretely, we relate counting invariants of $\orb{X}$ and $Y$.
+The proof employs a derived equivalence between $\orb{X}$ and $Y$, which is a ``global'' version of the McKay correspondence of Bridgeland-King-Reid \cite{bkr,chentseng}.
 We prove that the image of the heart $\Coh(\orb{X})$ under this equivalence is Bridgeland's category of perverse coherent sheaves $\Per(Y/X)$ \cite{tomflops}.

 Before writing down the formula in symbols, it is profitable to spend a few words on the setup of the conjecture.\footnote{The reader interested in more background on DT theory (and curve-counting in general) could start from \cite{13}.} Given a smooth and projective Calabi-Yau\footnote{ For us \emph{Calabi-Yau} means having trivial canonical bundle $\omega_M \cong \O_M$ and torsion fundamental group $H^1(M,\O_M)=0$.} threefold $M$, we can define the DT invariants of $M$ as weighted Euler characteristics\footnote{There is a minor sign issue in this definition.
 We expand upon it in Remarks \ref{sign issue crc} and \eqref{sign issue again crc}.
 A quick inspection will show that the main formulae we prove hold regardless of sign conventions.}